At-bit/gitskills/readme.txt

 Creating a new branch is quick and simple and stable.
-Python is a free software.
+Git is a free software and suit for me.